 - Image processor limits the High ISO capture

-For all those people out there who are looking for a DSLR in a limited budget, Canon T7 Rebel can be a very decent option.
-Certain features in this camera makes it a perfect fit for the first time camera users and beginners.
+For all those out there looking for a DSLR on a limited budget, the Canon T7 Rebel <- Affiliate Link 🙂 can be a very decent option.
+Certain features in this camera makes it a perfect fit for first-time camera users and beginners.

-It is pretty much simple and easy to operate, offers a good image quality with 24 megapixel and 9 point focus system, has better than expected battery timing, and logically laid out controls.
+It is pretty much simple and easy to operate.
+It offers a good image quality with 24 megapixels and 9 point focus system, has better than expected battery timing, and logically laid out controls.

 If you are already a user of an action camera or professional photographer/videographer, we don’t recommend this camera.
 It is an entry-level DSLR and a good choice for beginners.

-There are some pretty nice updates and features in this camera, but you can not expect it to function like a pro, keeping in mind the price for which you are getting this camera.
+There are some pretty nice updates and features in this camera, but you can not expect it to function like a pro, keeping in mind the price you are getting this camera.